-The ClinicalPosters store is hosted on Shopify Inc. They provide the online e-commerce platform that allows us to sell our products and services to you.
+The ClinicalPosters store is hosted on servers maintained by Shopify Inc. They provide the online e-commerce platform that allows us to sell our products and services to you.
 Your data is stored through Shopify’s data storage, databases and the general Shopify application on a secure server behind a firewall.

 This page details the measures ClinicalPosters has in place to protect visitor and customer data.
 As a USA company, ClinicalPosters is bound by Federal and state laws affecting user privacy and taxation.
 Other parties cooperating to deliver the unique browsing experience reside in other parts of the world.
 ClinicalPosters endeavors to handle customer data as securely and responsibly as possible.
 For specifics, see topics below.